3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 FVTPL is a residual category for debt instruments.
 Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.

 In addition, the company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
-However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as ‘accounting mismatch’).
+However, such election is allowed only if doing so reduces or eliminates measurement or recognition inconsistency (referred to as ‘accounting mismatch’).
 Company has not designated any such debt instrument as at FVTPL.

 Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit & Loss.